 Translation editor views

-All translation editor settings you can find on the right side of the editor in Translations tab.
+All translation editor settings you can find on the right side of the editor in the Translations tab.
 Click on Settings to expand all view options.
 Below, you can see each view description and below all options available in the editor.

 List View – Side-by-side

 Side-by-side view is an advanced version of list view.
-It splits the view into two columns, so you can see two languages at one.
+It splits the view into two columns, so you can see two languages at once.
 Below, you can decide which information to show, like key details, key or code descriptions.

 List View – All translations